Log Cabin Adventures

 http://www.ulib.iupui.edu/KADE/newharmony/home.html

-Brown County Log Cabin With a small ticket price that goes towards local fundraising, you can join this tour of privately owned log cabins in Brown County.
+Brown County Log Cabins With a small ticket price that goes towards local fundraising, you can join this tour of privately owned Indiana cabins.

 (See cabins in Brown County Indiana to rent)